c0d3n1gg4/node/doc/guides/maintaining-V8.md

 * The history of the V8 branch in `nodejs/v8` becomes purer and it would make it easier to pull in the V8 team for help with reviewing.
-* It would make it simpler to setup an automated build that tracks Node.js master + V8 lkgr integration build.
+* It would make it simpler to setup an automated build that tracks Node.js queen + V8 lkgr integration build.

 This would require some tooling to: